On and Off The Court – Chronological Order

 Replaced: Randolph Manning

-Previous Position: UM Jay Professor of Law, Supreme Court Reporter
+Previous Position: UM Jay Professor of Law, Supreme Court Reporter.

-Reason Leaving: Resigned after being Defeated in 1885 election by Allen Morse
+Reason Leaving: Resigned after being defeated in 1885 election by Allen Morse.

-Party Affiliation: Whig
+Party Nomination: Whig

 Benjamin Graves 20th Justice